GMC-DRL/MetaBox/README.md

-# RELOPS: Reinforcement Learning Benchmark Platform for Black Box Optimizer Search
+# MetaBox: Reinforcement Learning Benchmark Platform for Meta Black Box Optimization

-This is a **reinforcement learning benchmark platform** that supports benchmarking and exploration of black box optimizers.
-You can **train** your own optimizer and **compare** it with several popular RL-based optimizers and traditional optimizers.
+This is a **reinforcement learning benchmark platform** for benchmarking and MetaBBO-RL methods.
+You can **train** your own MetaBBO-RL approach and **compare** it with several popular peers and classic optimizers.

 ## Contents